the-virtual-brain/tvb-root/scientific_library/tvb/dsl/README.md

     g = vw[5]
 ```

+* Derived variables\
-Derived variables can be used to 'easify' the time derivatives, enter the local coupling formulas or any formula.\
+DerivedVariables can be used to 'easify' the time derivatives, enter the local coupling formulas or any formula.\
 sytax: [name]=[expression].\
 Define for example global and local coupling: c_0 = coupling[0, ] and lc_0 = local_coupling.\